How to use Mojo’s mobile app

 If you know that your home has solar but you don’t see any white or blue bars it may indicate that your system was not working.
 Use the left and right arrows to select other days to see whether there was a particular day that your system appeared to stop working.
 You should also send us an email (email@example.com) to let us know as we can check the data flows on our end to ensure that your meter is configured correctly.
 If you suspect that your system is not working you may also check the display on your inverter (if it has a display) or contact your solar installer to come over to check on the system.

-If you have one of Mojo’s approved Smart Meters, you can access the REALTIME screen by tapping the heart icon in the navigation menu at the bottom of the screen.
+If you have one of Mojo’s approved Smart Meters, you can access the real-time feature screen by tapping the heart icon in the navigation menu at the bottom of the screen.